The B2B Manufacturing Marketing Guide

 But while these companies differ wildly in size and specialism - they have one thing in common.
 They’re not exactly household names.

-As the loyal partners of other brands, B2B manufacturers have traditionally flown beneath the radar.
+As the loyal partners of their customers' brands, B2B manufacturers have traditionally flown beneath the radar.

 It’s the way clients liked it, and their suppliers obliged - choosing, instead, to become the unsung heroes of industrial growth.

-But for many manufacturers, this status as discrete middlemen has placed them on the sales and marketing back foot.
-While Tier 1 companies dominate markets by virtue of their size, others have become increasingly invisible and interchangeable in fiercely competitive global marketplaces.
+But for many B2B manufacturers, this status as discrete middlemen has placed them on the sales and marketing back foot.
+Tier 1 companies dominate markets by virtue of their size.
+While others have become increasingly invisible and interchangeable in fiercely competitive global marketplaces.

 With their ‘supplier status’ many B2B manufacturers have struggled with differentiation.
 Invisibility in the market has made it harder for them to generate demand and nurture potential leads.